spalger/observable-rpc/README.md

 # `@observable-rpc`

-Basic RPC implementation for browser -> node.js RPC calls that expose Observables on both ends.
+Basic RPC implementation for browser/node.js -> node.js RPC calls that expose Observables on both ends.

 Use the [`@observable-rpc/router`](./projects/router/README.md) package to add the router to your server.